This is a work in progress configuration management system using Haskell

 url to its origin repository, rather than ssh://.
 So, to avoid a MITM

-attack, propellor checks that the top commit in the git repository is gpg
+attack, propellor checks that any commit it fetched from origin is gpg

 signed by a trusted gpg key, and refuses to deploy it otherwise.